rafalh/dashfaction/README.md

 * `-game` - launch the game immediately without displaying the launcher window
 * `-editor` - launch the level editor immediately without displaying the launcher window
 * `-win32-console` - use a native Win32 console in the dedicated server mode
 * `-exe-path` - override the launched executable file path (RF.exe or RED.exe) - useful for running multiple dedicated servers using separate RF directories

 Problems
 --------
-If your anti-virus software detects Dash Faction as a malicious program add it to a whitelist or try to disable reputation based heuristics in the anti-virus options.
-It can help because some anti-virus programs flags new not popular files as danger just because they are not popular among users.
+If your antivirus software detects Dash Faction as a malicious program, add it to a whitelist or try to disable reputation-based heuristics in the antivirus options.
+It may help as some antivirus programs flag new files as malicious just because they are not widely used.
-If you do not trust this Dash Faction author you can review its code and compile it yourself - keep in mind it is open-source software.
+If you do not trust the author of Dash Faction, you can review its code and compile it yourself - keep in mind it is open-source software.

-During video capture in OBS please disable MSAA in Options - it does not perform well together.
+During video capture in OBS, please disable MSAA in Options - they do not perform well together.

-In case of problems you can ask for help on Faction Files Discord server (click Discord Support Channel button in launcher main window).
+If you experience any other problems, you can ask for help in the Faction Files Discord server at https://discord.gg/factionfiles.

 Additional server configuration
 -------------------------------